lotkao/netcup-scp-cli/README.md

 ### 4. Set Your SCP Webservice Credentials

-Before running the script, export your SCP username and password as environment variables.
+Create a `.env` file using the .env_example file, providing your SCP username and password.

 ```bash
 export NETCUP_LOGIN="your-scp-username"